Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

-Building on the findings of the interview study, we aim to study the needs of model developers and understand what kind of information is useful, addressing \textbf{RQ2 -- What do users need from TDA explanations?} We design an online survey that explores the design space of TDA explanations (see Figure~\ref{fig:tda_design_space}) using scenario-based design~\cite{carroll1995sbd}.
-We piloted the survey to ensure clear phrasing and compatibility across devices.
+Building on the findings of the interview study, we designed an interactive online study that explores the design space of TDA explanations (see Figure~\ref{fig:tda_design_space}) using scenario-based design~\cite{carroll1995sbd}.
+We piloted the study interface to ensure clear phrasing and compatibility across devices.
 Data was collected from June -- August 2024.